-Buddhism was founded in the late 6th century by Siddhartha, known as the Buddha.
-In a place called Lumbini and Benares.
+Buddhism was founded in the late 6th century by Siddhartha, the Buddha, in Lumbini and Benares.
 It is in this area that the rare purple lotus can be found.

 The Symbolic Meaning of Purple Lotus Flowers

-A lotus flower, in general, symbolizes fertility, compassion, spiritual enlightenment, impurity.
+A lotus flower, in general, symbolizes fertility, compassion, spiritual enlightenment, and impurity.

 The purple lotus flower has a unique existence because it represents the Noble Eightfold Path of Mysticism.
 It is represented by the eight petals and how the lotus flower grows from first the deep mud to the sunlight, and then blooming for three days is a beautiful fragrant purple flowers.

 The purple lotus, in particular, is unique, and the color changes according to the sunlight, the moonlight, and the temperature.
 This gives it a glowing and magical effect of transformation.